 7)Discuss the toxicologist/scientist affidavits, their use.

-8)Discuss toxicologist/scientist credibility in
+8)Discuss toxicologist/scientist credibility in the legal system.

 1. TITLE: “VELOCITY DROP DURING THE DEPLETION OF CO2 CARTRIDGES IN A PELLET PISTOL“